Protein Chocolate Peppermint Cake

-Peppermint Chocolate Protein Cake – need we say more?
+Peppermint Chocolate Cake…with protein!
+Need we say more?
 It’s sweet.
 It’s chocolatey.
-It’s full of refreshing peppermint flavor and lots of protein, and it’s made in a single serving!
-Add your favorite toppings, and you’ve got the perfect treat!
+It’s full of refreshing peppermint flavor, and it’s made in a single serving.
+Add your favorite toppings, and you’ve got the perfect, guilt-free treat!

 Two spoons in a peppermint chocolate protein cake topped with whipped cream.